Macedonians (ethnic group): Italy

 There are 74,162 citizens of North Macedonia in Italy (Foreign Citizens in Italy).

 Switzerland

 In 2006 the Swiss Government recorded 60,362 Macedonian Citizens living in Switzerland.

 Romania

 Macedonians are an officially recognised minority group in Romania.
 They have a special reserved seat in the nation's parliament.
 In 2002, they numbered 731.

 Slovenia

 Macedonians began relocating to Slovenia in the 1950s when the two regions formed a part of a single country, Yugoslavia.

+United Kingdom

+The 2011 UK Census recorded a total of 2,983 Macedonians who stated that their country of birth was North Macedonia.

 Other countries

-Sizeable Macedonian communities can also be found in the United Kingdom, as well as in European Union countries, like the Netherlands, Austria and France.
+Sizeable Macedonian communities can also be found in Turkey, as well as in the European Union countries, like the Netherlands, Austria and France.

 Culture

 The culture of the people is characterized with both traditionalist and modernist attributes.
 It is strongly bound with their native land and the surroundings in which they live.
 The rich cultural heritage of the Macedonians is accented in the folklore, the picturesque traditional folk costumes, decorations and ornaments in city and village homes, the architecture, the monasteries and churches, iconostasis, wood-carving and so on.
 The culture of Macedonians can roughly be explained as Balkanic, closely related to that of Bulgarians and Serbs.